hexa1/gogo-groovy-gradle/README.md

 │   └── app
 │       └── Main.groovy
-├── test => Spock and JUnit (and other) tests go here └── testReport.html -> ./build/reports/tests/index.html  => a symlink to the generated test report by running ./gradlew test
+├── test => Spock and JUnit (and other) tests go here └── testReport.html -> ./build/reports/tests/index.html  => a symlink to the generated test
+report by running ./gradlew test
+└── app => run the app with arguments in development mode
 ```

 Notes